-The West Pokot Debt Management strategy for FY 2018/19 is informed by a fiscal policy supportive of the macro-economic stability and growth.
+The West Pokot County Debt Management strategy for FY 2023/2024 is informed by a fiscal policy supportive of macro-economic stability and growth.
 To finalize the transfer of assets and liabilities from the defunct LAs to the County Governments, a Legal Notice Vol. CXIX-No.13 was prepared and published on 27th January 2017 to facilitate this transfer process.
-Among assets and liabilities of the defunct LAs covered in this process are: i) pending bills; ii) tax arrears; and, iii) statutory deductions relating to the National Hospital Insurance Fund (NHIF), National Social Security Fund (NSSF), Pension Funds, VAT and PAYE.
-In this context, County Assets and Liabilities committees were formed to identify, verify, and validate the assets and liabilities of the defunct LAs as at 27th March 2013.
-This exercise has been concluded, and Intergovernmental Relations Technical Committee (IGRTC) is currently leading an exercise to validate the report as a basis to implementing its recommendations.
+Among assets and liabilities of the defunct LAs covered in this process are: i) pending bills; ii) tax arrears; and, iii)

+statutory deductions relating to the National Hospital Insurance Fund (NHIF), National Social defunct Local Authorities as at 27th March 2013.
+This exercise was concluded, and

+Security Fund (NSSF), Pension Funds, VAT and PAYE.
+In this context, County Assets and implementation by each county government.
 The strategy therefore will guide the county government to adequately prepare before payment of any inherited debts or undertaking any future borrowings to support implementation of priority policies, capital programmes and projects.